ispan55/TornZ_Exile/README.md

 Is only available via a3launcher @ http://a3launcher.com/

 #### Important
 Max Player Count is around 70 players, due to limit on group size.
-It is possible to increase this by altering the group code if required.
+It is possible to increase this by altering the group side (via SQF) if required.